 Elder mistreatment is a significant public health problem.
 Each year, hundreds of thousands of adults over the age of 60 are abused, neglected, or financially exploited.
 In the United States alone, over 500,000 older adults are believed to be abused or neglected each year.
 These statistics are likely an underestimate because many victims are unable or afraid to tell the police, family, or friends about the violence.

 - Arizona Adult Protective Services

 Aging may mean more medications.
 Many medications and supplements can interfere with each other or may cause negative reactions when taken together or with certain foods or alcohol.

-Arizona Poison and Drug Information Center - with any question you have about a medicine.
+You can contact the AZ Poison and Drug center with any question you have about a medicine.

 Common causes of poisoning from medications are:

 - Accidental double dosing

 - Incorrect doses

 Always be cautious about taking a medication.
 Follow the instructions on the label carefully.
 If you have questions, don’t guess - call us.
 If you do make an error,.
 We’ll help you know what to do next!
 1-800-222-1222